REGIONAL PROGRAM DIRECTOR

 · Facilitate registration with community partners.

-· Assist development (special events coordinator and development director) with new sponsorships and team recruitment.
+· Assist development with potential sponsorships and team recruitment leads

 · Submit CSQEI evaluations as prescribed.

-· Provide support in the writing of articles as requested by Director of Communications.
+· Provide support in the writing of articles as requested by Vice President of Communications.

 · Represent the Association at local health fairs.